gophergala2016/skeddy/README.md

 # Usage

 skeddy can be used to send periodic notifications to http endpoints.
 It has a user friendly UI interface with which anyone can hit my server and add their events in my skeddy.
+This can be used cross-platform.

 # License